 Emotional Health, Violence, Sexual Harassment, and Title IX

 The purpose of a university is to disseminate information, as well as to explore a universe of ideas, to encourage diverse perspectives and robust expression, and to foster the development of critical and analytical thinking skills.
-In many classes, including this one, students and faculty examine and analyze challenging and controversial topics.
+In many classes, students and faculty examine and analyze challenging and controversial topics.

 myCourses Learning Management System